cronalds/lagginDragon/README.md

 ## What is this software for?

 Deriving unknown facts for outcomes from a knowledge base of known facts using propositional logic and forward chaining to look at all likely possible worlds; that's the general basic gist.
-This can and will be applied to more than crime, but I'm starting with the crime module because of personal circumstances, and I'm also fucking sick of at least 75% of criminals; ya fuckin' filth(although I must state that I'm not exempt, I'm still in my rehabilitation period so I myself am still currently a criminal, but not filthy like the 75%).
+This can and will be applied to more than crime, but I'm starting with the crime module because of personal circumstances, and I'm also fucking sick of criminals; ya fuckin' filth(although I must state that I'm not exempt, I'm still in my rehabilitation period so I myself am still currently a criminal).

+---

 ## I DO NOT HAVE ANY DATING PROFILES OR SOCIAL MEDIA PROFILES, ALL CONTACT INFO IS ON MY GITHUB BIO

+---

 ## PEOPLE ARE MAKING DEEPFAKE PICTURES/VIDEOS/ETC TO DEFAME/SHAME/INTIMIDATE/INCRIMINATE SO DO DUE DILIGENCE; THE AGE OF AI ISN'T ALL GOOD

+---

 ## DONT BOTHER CONTACTING ME, THEY HAVE EITHER HIRED A CORRUPT POLICE OFFICER TO INTERCEPT CALLS AND TEXTS OR A HACKER TO USE SS7 ATTACKS; INTERCEPTING MAIL ALSO

+---

 ## A message for the criminals that bark at me, call me a dog and a rat, and are spreading the video of my having been drugged and raped, as well as beaten and tortured: